mihirdeo16/ab-testing/docs/source/index.rst

 Introduction
 ----------------

-A/B testing is process which allows developer/data scientist to analyze and evaluate, the performance of products in through analyze experiment.
+A/B testing is process that enables developers and data scientists examine and assess product performance through an experiment.
-In this process two or more versions of a variable (web page, page element, products etc.) are shown to different segments of website visitors to determine which version leaves the maximum impact and drives business metrics.
-Based on the feedback one can understand the conversion rate and significance of change.
-The goal of this library is to create a tool which will help in evaluating these experiment's results.
+In this process two or more versions of a variable (web page, page element, products etc.) are shown to different segments of visitors to determine which version leaves the maximum impact and drives business value.
+Based on this feedback one can evaluate the conversion rate and significance of change based on input.
+The goal of this library is to create a tool which will help in understanding the impact of these experiment.

 Table of Content
 -----------------